igorssalgado/orders-api/README.md

 # Orders API

-NodeJS API to create, list, delete orders.
+NodeJS API to create, list and delete orders.

 # How to install